Showing 1–20 of 159 results

 Stereo.
 Island.
 Mosaic.

-Winner, 2015 Sawtooth Poetry Prize.
+Winner, 2015 Sawtooth Poetry Prize and 2017 Norma Farber First Book Award.
 There can be no single story of the island called Puerto Rico, so in Stereo.Island.Mosaic the poet as DJ spins the lives of natives and migrants into a hybrid, stereophonic collage.

 Literature for Nonhumans